Did you know skin cancer is the most common type of cancer in Australia?

 Skin cancer removal is a specialist procedure performed by Perth Plastic Surgeon Dr. David Colbert.

-Smaller skin cancers can be removed under local anaesthesia, and as day case surgery, meaning you can go home the same day.
-Once the lesion is removed, the wound is closed with sutures (stitches), a dressing applied is applied, and specific follow up instructions with Dr. Colbert are given to you.
+Most skin cancers can be removed under local anaesthesia, and as day case surgery, meaning you can go home the same day.
+Once Dr Colbert has excised the skin cancer he will close the wound with sutures (stitches), and then a wound dressing is applied.
+You will be given specific post-operative instructions until your follow up review with Dr Colbert.

-Dr. Colbert personally follows up each patient to ensure your wound is healing without problems, to discuss your results, and to remove stitches.
+Dr. Colbert personally follows up each patient to discuss your results and ensure your wound is healing without concern.

 What scars can I expect?

-Scarring after surgery is a common question asked by Perth patients.
+Scarring after skin cancer surgery is a common question asked by Perth patients.

 As a Specialist Plastic Surgeon Dr. Colbert always aims to minimise scarring by using precise plastic surgery techniques, placing scars in hidden locations, and closely monitoring your wounds after the operation.

-Surgical scars will often take several months to settle down – they are sometimes initially lumpy, bumpy, red, then after several months they settle to become flat, thin, and pale.
+Surgical scars will often take several months to settle down – they are often initially lumpy and bumpy and raised and red, before becoming flat and thin and pale in several months.

 What are the risks associated with skin cancer surgery?